/Blog/Start your business/Low-Risk Business Ideas That Bring Steady Work

 • Aftercare or child support: Monthly payments collected at the start of the month.

 Pre-selling your services ensures the agreement is settled before you do the work.
-In a market where late payments can be a silent killer, getting the commitment upfront - even for a smaller amount - gives you the breathing room to actually plan your month and avoid surprises.
+Getting the commitment upfront, even for a smaller amount, makes it easier to plan your month and avoid doing work before payment is clear.

 4. Ongoing business support that becomes hard to replace